 - Where in the brain childhood gliomas grow

 Treatment for gliomas in children

-The treatment for gliomas in children depends on whether the tumour is slow or fast growing (the grade), where in the brain the tumour is growing, and the age of the child.
+The treatment for gliomas in children depends on whether the tumour is slow or fast growing (the grade), where in the brain the tumour is growing, whether it is possible to operate, and the age of the child.

 If childhood glioma comes back

-The treatment will depend on which treatment the child has already had.
+Unfortunately childhood gliomas can come back some time after they have first been treated.
+The treatment for a brain tumour that has come back depends on the treatment that your child had first time round.
 Your child's surgeon may be able to operate again.
-If your child didn't have radiotherapy before, then your specialist may suggest it.
-If your child has had radiotherapy, they may still be able to have it again or have targeted radiotherapy.
+If your child didn't have radiotherapy before, then your specialist may suggest it now.
+If your child has had radiotherapy, they may still be able to have it again.
 Or their doctor may suggest chemotherapy instead.

 The treatment for gliomas in children depends on